MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/analytics-reporting.md

 For more information, please [**go here**](../analytics/analytics-overview.md).

-### How to view an individual learner's average quiz scores, courses enrolled, and completed?
+### How to view an individual learner's average assessment scores, courses enrolled, and completed?

-From the group view grid, you will be able to see the user’s progress and quiz scores.
+From the group view grid, you will be able to see the user’s progress and assessment scores.
 Please [**go here**](../analytics/in-built-reports/group-view-report.md) for more information.

 ### How is the course completion percentage computed for a learner?

-Course completion percentage is computed based on the course items (including lessons, quizzes, and graded assessments) completed for a given course by learners.
+Course completion percentage is computed based on the course items (including lessons, non-graded assessments, and graded assessments) completed for a given course by learners.
 For example, if we have five lessons in a course, then post-completion of each lesson course progress will be increased by 20%.

 > [!NOTE]
-> Every course item in a course has equal weightage i.e. if there are 20 items for a course (including lessons, practice quizzes, and graded assessments) then completion of each item will increase the course completion by 5%.
+> Every course item in a course has equal weightage i.e. if there are 20 items for a course (including lessons, non-graded assessments, and graded assessments) then completion of each item will increase the course completion by 5%.

 ### How to view and download individual learners' progress?